Inx51/howlite-resources/notes.md

     * Add whatever GCE uses..
 * Add events to be published on Create,Remove,Update using Kafka
     * Write tests for events
+* WHEN DISTRIBUTING THIS AS A DOCKER IMAGE, THIRD-PARTY LICENSES ARE REQUIRED TO BE INCLUDED IN THAT IMAGE!!!